-If you’re unsure about Pelvic Floor Exercises or any other issue seek further help…. usually either from a GP or Physiotherapist trained in Pelvic Floor dysfunction.
+If you’re unsure about Pelvic Floor Exercises or any other issue seek further help…. usually either from a GP or Physiotherapist trained in looking after Pelvic Floor problems.
 Seeking out help from a professional is best because they can help guide you in the right direction.
 Being aware of the benefits of doing regular pelvic floor exercises correctly and as part of our exercise habits are important good health habits for a deeper connection with ourselves for a lifetime!

 Reach out for more if you need!